cogent3/cogent3/doc/examples/phylogeny_app_controllers.rst

     >>> aln = align_unaligned_seqs(unaligned, DNA)

 Now, let's construct some trees with default parameters!

-**NOTE** We are explicitly seeding Clearcut and RAxML to ensure reproducible results
+.. note:: We are explicitly seeding Clearcut and RAxML to ensure reproducible results

 .. doctest::